VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 reliability, scale, and performance for your application.

 > **JanaPersona:** One of the issues to consider when choosing between
 > storage mechanisms in Windows Azure is cost.
-If you use SQL Azure you
+If you use SQL Database you
 > are billed based on the size of the database, if you use Windows Azure
 > table or blob storage you are billed based on the amount of storage
 > you use and the number of storage transactions.
 You need to carefully